 uThukela district municipality is implementing the EPWP.
-The work opportunities created in the 2022/2023 financial is estimated at 1250 through water and sanitation projects. uThukela district municipality do comply with the immediate goal of Phase 1 of EPWP by ensuring that the municipality adheres to the following targets: women 55%, youth 55% and 2% people with disabilities.
+The work opportunities created in the 2023/2024 financial is estimated at 1250 through water and sanitation projects. uThukela district municipality do comply with the immediate goal of Phase 1 of EPWP by ensuring that the municipality adheres to the following targets: women 55%, youth 55% and 2% people with disabilities.
 The municipality also adheres in terms of training, employment targets and distribution of safety clothing as well the rotation of employees.
 The allocation for EPWP will decrease for 2023/24 financial year from R2.8 million to R1.8 million for EPWP implementation.
-The plan for uThukela district municipality is to absorb all the EPWP employees.